 Bluefin is a traditional merchant services partner with a cost-plus billing setup (rate varies by type of card used, card present/not-present, etc.) that is typically quite competitive, particularly if you are able to process a significant portion of your transactions via the card swiper in the office.
 Let us know if you want us to have Bluefin contact you to put together a personalized quote.

-You can manage patient recurring subscriptions via your integrated Bluefin account in MD HQ, and subscriptions with Bluefin are more fully integrated into your transaction history in the EMR than they are with the Stripe integration.
+You can manage patient recurring subscriptions via your integrated Bluefin account in Cerbo, and subscriptions with Bluefin are more fully integrated into your transaction history in the EMR than they are with the Stripe integration.

 Bluefin will send a credit card swiper for use in the office, saving time from manual entry of credit card information and giving access to lower merchant services charges associated with swiped versus "card-not-present" transactions.
 So, for practices that process a lot of credit card payments in the office, we recommend using Bluefin.